Track Layouts, Layered Path Decompositions, and Leveled Planarity: Introduction

 \section{Introduction}

-A \emph{$k$-track layout} of a graph is a partition of the vertices into $k$ ordered independent sets called \emph{tracks}, and a partition of the edges into non-crossing subsets that connect pairs of tracks.
-The \emph{track-number} of a graph is the minimum $k$ for which it has a $k$-track layout.
+A \emph{track layout} of a graph is a partition of its vertex set into sequences, called \emph{tracks}, such that the vertices in each track form an independent set and the edges between each pair of tracks form a non-crossing set.
+The \emph{track-number} of a graph is the minimum number of tracks in a track layout.
 Track layouts are connected with the existence of low-volume three-dimensional graph drawings: a graph has a three-dimensional drawing in an $O(1)\times O(1)\times O(n)$ grid if and only if it has track-number $O(1)$~\cite{DujMorWoo-SJC-05,DujWoo-AMS-04}.
 In this paper we show that track layouts are also related to a more abstract structure in graphs, a \emph{layered path decomposition}.
 This is a path decomposition together with a partition of the vertices of the graph into a sequence of layers, where the endpoints of each edge belong to a single layer or two consecutive layers.
 The \emph{width} of a layered path decomposition is the size of the largest intersection between a bag of the decomposition and a layer.
 The \emph{layered pathwidth} of a graph is the minimum width of a layered path decomposition.